stvliu/thingsboard.github.io/asset-management.md

         </div>
         <img style="box-shadow: 0px 0px 40px 10px #00000014;" class="image" srcset="/images/iot-articles/asset-management_1_1090x658.png 1090w, /images/iot-articles/asset-management_1_2180x1316.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/asset-management_1_1090x658.png" alt="IoT solutions dashboard with widgets dark"/>
         <div class="text-wrapper">
-            <div class="text-content medium-margin">ThingsBoard assets management software is a comprehensive solution that enables you to track, manage, and organize digital assets throughout their usable life.
+            <div class="text-content medium-margin">GridLinks assets management software is a comprehensive solution that enables you to track, manage, and organize digital assets throughout their usable life.
 It provides detailed information about all asset data — from its procurement stage, continued maintenance, current status, and location, as well as who is responsible for it.
-ThingsBoard offers flexibility and scalable asset management tools that can handle any type and number of assets, from simple to complex, from small to large.</div>
+GridLinks offers flexibility and scalable asset management tools that can handle any type and number of assets, from simple to complex, from small to large.</div>
         </div>
         <div class="text-wrapper">
             <h2>Processes Behind Assets Management Software</h2>